michapringle/codesorcerer/README.md

   - What Is Generated
   - Creating a Simple Bean
   - Creating a Complex Bean
+  - Working with 3rd Party Tools that Require Mutable Beans
   - Creating an Inheritance Hierarchy
   - Creating a Cyclic Bean
   - Updating an Existing Instance